nerijusuza/Getting-and-Cleaning-Data/README.md

 2. Open it in RStudio and run it
 3. R script will create a new folder called Data if it doesn't exist already
 4. It will download archived data, unzip, read all necessary files
+5. It will merge/combine data sets so the output file is understandable
-5. It will give an output named tidydata.txt which will be saved in Data folder
+6. It will export file named tidydata.txt which will be saved in Data folder